-What moviemakers should do
+What filmmakers should do?

 #4 Gravity inside spaceships

-What moviemakers should do
+What filmmakers should do?

 #5 Thrusters on spacecraft

-- Accelerate from standstill
+- Accelerate from a standstill

 - Speed up

-- Speed down
+- Slow down

 - Change direction

-What moviemakers should do
+What filmmakers should do?

 Movie physics mistakes wrap up

-What space movie would you say is the most realistic?
+Which space movie would you say is the most realistic?
 I personally side with “Contact, 2001: A Space Odyssey”.
 Also, which movie physics mistakes do you find to be the most insulting?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER

-Koosha started Engineer Calcs in 2020 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
-He has been working in the engineering and tech industry in California for over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.
+Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
+He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.

 Koosha has an extensive background in the design and specification of electrical systems with areas of expertise including power generation, transmission, distribution, instrumentation and controls, and water distribution and pumping as well as alternative energy (wind, solar, geothermal, and storage).

-Koosha is most interested in engineering innovations, the cosmos, our history and future, sports, and fitness.
+Koosha is most interested in engineering innovations, the cosmos, sports, fitness, and our history and future.